 Annapurna base camp trek can be done in 10 days with international arrival and departure included.
 The trek reaches up to an elevation of 4130m and starts from Pokhara.
 The approach to Pokhara and the trek starting point are accessible by both air and land.
 The chances of Pokhara flights being cancelled are very slim as compared to Lukla.
 However, delays are frequent and we recommend staying a night in Pokhara before the trek.
 A standard itinerary of Annapurna base camp will be of 12 days keeping a free day in Kathmandu after the trek.

-Trekking to Everest Base Camp is physically strenuous and in terms of its high altitude.
+Trekking to Everest Base Camp is physically strenuous in terms of its high altitude.
 The maximum altitude is 5,545m/18,193ft at Kalapathar and you will need to sleep at a higher altitude at Gorekshep 5,140m/16,865ft.
 You will reach the elevation of 3,450m/11,319ft on Day 2 of the trek so make sure your itinerary is devised well-keeping plenty of rest and acclimatization.
 Trek to Everest Base Camp involves daily trekking of approximately 7 – 8 hours along rocky ridges of high Himalayan peaks.
-Trekking in Everest doesn’t require previous experience but one should be moderately fit and the ability to enjoy walking and adapting to high altitude conditions
+Trekking in Everest doesn’t require previous experience but one should be moderately fit and have the ability to enjoy walking and adapting to high altitude conditions

 Moderate to fairly challenging.
 The trail is not difficult in a way that would tire your limbs.
 You’d enjoy the trip because you will be trampling through numerous pretty villages along the way.
 Annapurna is also less touristy and crowded than Everest.
 Maximum altitude is 4130m/13550ft at Annapurna Base Camp and on a daily basis, you can expect to be walking for about 5 – 6 hours.
-The perfect setting of introduction to moderate & challenging trekking in Nepal.
+The perfect setting for an introduction to moderate & challenging trekking in Nepal.
 Activity level is fairly easy but does expect ups and downs as well for there will be hills to climb as well and the well-known ‘Nepali flat’ – a little bit up and a little bit down.

 People and Culture